LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Shareable snapshots with other accounts
   * Replicas: MySQL, Postgres, or Aurora
   * Replicas can autoscale
-  * Aurora Cloning available if you need it for non-live read/write testing/operation
+  * Aurora Cloning available if you need it for non-live read/write testing/operation (dev/qa)
+  * Automated backups, though if you need to store long term backups for Disaster Recovery/Audit purposes, perform On Demand Backups.
+No performance impact or interruption of database when backup written.
+Note this is also an option for non-live read/write testing/operation (dev/qa)
   * Cross-region replication (< 1 second) support available
     * Aurora Global: multi-region (up to 5)
     * Aurora Cloning: copy of production (faster than a snapshot)